nisafaha/repo-test/README.md

 # repo-test

-I tried git pull pushes and get an understanding about it.
+I tried git pull pushes and get an better understanding about it.